IntellicentAI-Lab/RG-GAN/readme.md

 ### Prerequisites

-Should you have any questions about this repo, feel free to contact Jiahao Xu @ jiahaoxu@nevada.unr.edu
 ---
 Our codes were implemented by Pytorch, we list the libraries and their version used in our experiments, but other versions should also be worked.
 1. Linux         (Ubuntu)